AlexandrovLab/SigProfilerSimulator/README.md

 -SigProfilerMatrixGenerator (Current version: https://github.com/AlexandrovLab/SigProfilerMatrixGenerator )

+-Desired reference genome (Follow the installation process on the SigProfilerMatrixGenerator README )

 While the code was developed for application on a local computer, access to a cluster with greater computational power may be required for simulating a large number of mutations/samples.

 # QUICK START GUIDE